kwebio/kweb-docs/index.rst

 Create fast, beautiful, efficient, powerful websites in Kotlin.

-This documentation is a work-in-progress, all feedback is welcome, please `submit an issue <https://github.com/kwebio/docs/issues>`_, or create a `pull request <https://github.com/kwebio/docs/pulls>`_.
+This documentation is a work-in-progress, feedback is very welcome.
+Please `submit an issue <https://github.com/kwebio/docs/issues>`_, or create a `pull request <https://github.com/kwebio/docs/pulls>`_.

 The main Kweb website is http://kweb.io/.